nuffin/tmux-menus/README.md

 It will also be displayed if the menu is closed right away intentionally or unintentionally, so there will no doubt sometimes be false positives.
-If it doesen't happen the next time the menu is attempted, it can be ignored.
+If it doesn't happen the next time the menu is attempted, it can be ignored.

 </details>
 <details>